Marius Engh

 Double Fantasy # 1—4, 2015

-Photography, inkjet on matte paper and stamp.
-68 x 51,5 cm /each
+Photography, ink jet printing on matte paper and stamp.
+68 x 51,5 cm /each one

 Marius-Engh